ida-mdc/glampipe/README.md

 ## Introduction

-GLAM: Generative Lung Architecture Modeling (glamPipe) is a powerful and flexible pipeline designed for scientists and researchers in the field of computational biology and medical imaging.
+GLAM: Generative Lung Architecture Modeling (glamPipe) is a flexible pipeline designed for microscopy and bio-medical images.
-It offers a comprehensive suite of tools for 3D image segmentation, 3D mesh generation (.stl files), and preparation of training sets for diffusion process-based image generation.
+It offers a suite of tools for 3D image segmentation, 3D mesh generation (.stl files),  and preparation of training sets for diffusion process-based image generation.
 In combination with training and predicting of the diffusion model, the pipeline supports computationally generating 3D meshes that can be bio-printed to enlarge the imaged dataset for drug and treatment testing.
 Diffusion model: https://github.com/ida-mdc/diff3d